UniversalDependencies/docs/_usd/remnant.md

 remnant(silver-6, gold-10)
 </div>

+The *remnant* relation is used when no predicational material is present.
 In contrast, in right-node-raising (RNR) and VP-ellipsis constructions in which some kind of predicational or verbal material is still present, the *remnant* relation is not used.
 In RNR, the verbs are coordinated and the object is a *dobj* of the first verb:

 <div class="sd-parse">